What is hate? Have you ever thought about what this word really means?

 Are there things that we should hate?

 But are there things we should hate?
 Maybe hate is the wrong word because this is negative.
 Instead we should be positive and stand up to some things where people abuse others.

-In World War 2, Hitler killed many people simply because they were Jewish (around 6 million).
-In other countries, people are killed by extremists because they are not the right religion (as in Nigeria, Syria, Iraq and many countries) or (as in North Korea among many places) because they do have a religion.
+In World War 2 as we read earlier with the comments from Hédi Fried, Hitler killed many people simply because they were Jewish (around 6 million).
+This was called The Holocaust.
+In other countries today, people are killed by extremists because they are not the right religion (as in Nigeria, Syria, Iraq and many countries) or (as in North Korea among many places) because they do have a religion.

 Children around the world die because of poverty.
 UNICEF (run by the United Nations) say that someone dies every 3.6 seconds because of starvation – usually a child under 5.
 More than 1 billion children don’t have what they need to live, be healthy and develop.
 There are people who make money from the suffering of others – like people smugglers and sex traffickers or companies that abuse the poor by paying them nothing much for working long hours every day in terrible conditions.

 We can take action in all these things by giving money or emailing our MP.
 But all these are big things that we can’t solve overnight.
 But there are things we can do to help make the world a better place.

 1. We can stand up for people who are bullied